Lettria/sdk-python/README.md

 a = shared_class.getNested("type", {"type": 42})
 # a = 42
 ```
-Nested levels are accesible with this syntax:
+Nested levels are accessible with this syntax:
 ```python
 a = shared_class.getNested('data.person.name', {
 	"data": {